sethtw/draganddrop/src/components/README.md

 - `showHoverMessage?: boolean` - Whether to show hover message (default: true)

 ### GroupManager
 Manages the rendering of groups and individual items based on item count.
+Automatically handles the display logic for single-item groups vs multi-item groups.

 ```tsx
 import { GroupManager } from './components'